yunjiang2020/cv_project_he2ihc/README.md

 # Tumor Ratio Estimation from Histological Images Using GANs

 This project focuses on estimating tumor ratios in histological whole-slide images (WSIs) by generating immunohistochemistry (IHC)-like images from Hematoxylin and Eosin (H&E) stained slides using deep learning.
-We tackle the limitations of pixel-wise ground truth availability and morphological subjectivity in H&E by leveraging generative models.

 ## Project Overview